arrow-up

 4

 Place the first wall cladding board onto the starter strips.
 Mark and then pre-drill pilot holes through the fixing groove of the board into the batten below.
-Secure the boards using a screw at least 20mm in length, ensuring that the board is fastened securely on each batten that it touches.
+Secure the boards using M4x40mm screws, ensuring that the board is fastened securely on each batten that it touches.
 Secure these fixings by hand, as it is important not to over-tighten the screws and risk splitting the board.

 5